yndajas/Racqueteer/README.md

 ## Online use

-The app is available to use for free at <a href="https://racqueteer.herokuapp.com">racqueteer.herokuapp.com</a>!
+The app is available to use for free at <a href="http://racqueteer.yndajas.co">racqueteer.yndajas.co</a> (link will redirect to Heroku)!

 ## Local use